"Let me tell you about my boat"

 Engine room

-The ship's main engine was replaced in 2019 with a new Volvo-Penta D1-20 engine with a marine gear, i.e. a shaft drive device.
-This 0.8 L three-cylinder 20 hp Perkins freshwater-cooled diesel engine gets the most out of its 1.25 L/h (2000 rpm) consumption: 5 knots speed, 115 A current, 25 L hot water boiler heating, 10 KW interior and 5 KW cabin heater motor with circulating water heating.
+The main machine of the boat was replaced in 2019 with the new Volvo-Penta D1-20 engine with a sea gear.
+This 0.8 L, 3 cylinder, 19 hp Perkins manufactured, a freshwater cooled 130 kg diesel engine completely utilizes the energy of 1.25 L diesel/h (2000 rpm): 5 knots speed, 115 A power and 20 L hot water boiler heating, 10 kW interior and interior and 5 kW cockpit heating of engine waste heat.

 When you go with motor, the cost is a couple of euros per hour, the journey is about 10 km, and in addition to the previous ones, 115 A power can make 60-70 L of clean water in the fresh water tank with the watermaker and wash dishes or machine laundry and dry them.
 Yes, there is a Daewoo Mini 3.5 kg tumble dryer on board.